Nitestack/dotfiles/README.md

   <strong>Be sure to <a href="#" title="star">⭐️</a> or fork this repo if you find it useful!</strong>
 </p>
 </div>

-## 🚀 Features

-### NixOS (Full System)

-This setup operates on the [Wayland](https://wayland.freedesktop.org) protocol, utilizing [Hyprland](https://hyprland.org) as the compositor for smooth and visually pleasing window management.
-For login management, [SDDM](https://github.com/sddm/sddm) is employed with a custom theme, providing a refined interface.
-The system uses [GRUB](https://www.gnu.org/software/grub) as the bootloader, enhanced with a theme and `os-prober` for seamless dual-booting with Windows or other operating systems.

-Everything is built using a [Nix Flake](https://nix.dev/concepts/flakes.html), ensuring the system is reproducible.
-It also includes features listed in the [Cross-Platform](#cross-platform-nixos-windows) and [UNIX](#unix-nixos) sections, making it a complete and functional environment.

-### Cross-Platform (NixOS, Windows)

-- **Neovim Configuration (with WSL)**: Powered by [LazyVim](http://www.lazyvim.org), ensuring a robust text editing experience.

-- **WezTerm Configuration**: Integrated Neovim workflow for a seamless terminal and text editing setup.

-- **Oh My Posh Configuration (with WSL)**: Customized prompt for a visually appealing and informative shell experience.

-- **Fastfetch Configuration (with WSL)**: Customized settings for efficient system information display.

-- **Lazygit Configuration (with WSL)**: Themed with the [Catppuccin Mocha](https://github.com/catppuccin/lazygit) theme for a cohesive look and feel.

-- **Git Configuration (with WSL)**: Customized settings for version control.

-- **ShellCheck Configuration (with WSL)**: Setup for shell script analysis.

-- **SSH Configuration (with WSL)**: Consistent and secure SSH setup across systems.

----

-And more to discover.

 ## ⚙️ Requirements